Chuck Dressen: Struggles in Washington and Milwaukee

-Dressen returned to Oakland to manage the PCL Oaks in 1954 while he sorted out his big-league future, then was hired to replace Bucky Harris at the helm of the Washington Senators, who had gone 66–88 to finish sixth in the eight-team American League in 1954.
+Dressen returned to Oakland to manage the Oaks in 1954 while he sorted out his big-league future, then was hired to replace Bucky Harris at the helm of the Washington Senators, who had gone 66–88 to finish sixth in the eight-team American League in 1954.

 Dressen inherited a second division team with a poor farm system.
 Nevertheless, baseball observers predicted that he would rouse the Senators from their doldrums with his managerial acumen.
-On September 30, 1954 (Season 5 Episode 3), Dressen himself appeared on the Groucho Marx quiz program, You Bet Your Life, and predicted that the Senators would finish in the first division (fourth place or higher).
+On September 30, 1954 (Season 5, Episode 3), Dressen himself appeared on the Groucho Marx quiz program, You Bet Your Life, and predicted that the Senators would finish in the first division (fourth place or higher).
 His former boss O'Malley said, "Dressen will steal at least six games for Washington in 1955."
 Dressen also told his team, "I guarantee we won't finish in sixth place again."
 He was right – but the 1955 Senators (53–101) finished eighth and last, the 1956 edition (59–95) finished seventh, and the 1957 club was 4–16 (and last again) on May 7, 1957, when Dressen was fired.
 His Senators won only 116 of 328 games — a winning percentage of .354.
 The team's next winning season would have to wait until 1962, after the franchise had become the Minnesota Twins.

 After leaving Washington, Dressen rejoined the newly relocated Los Angeles Dodgers to serve as a coach under Alston in 1958 and 1959.
 When the 1959 Dodgers won the World Series, Dressen was in demand as a manager once again.
 The Dodgers' then-archrivals, the Milwaukee Braves, were seeking to replace Fred Haney, their veteran manager who stepped down after his club lost the 1959 National League tie-breaker series to Alston's Dodgers.
 The Braves (1957–1958) and Dodgers (1955–1956; 1959) dominated the late-1950s National League, winning every pennant over the last half of the decade.
-Milwaukee was only three victories short (two in 1956 and one in 1959) of four consecutive NL championships.
+Milwaukee was only three victories short (two in 1956 and one in 1959) of four consecutive National League championships.
 On October 24, 1959, the Braves named Dressen their field boss for 1960.

 Milwaukee's roster still boasted Hall of Famers Hank Aaron, Eddie Mathews and Warren Spahn.
 But the star players around them, including regulars Del Crandall, Joe Adcock, Bill Bruton, Wes Covington and Johnny Logan, and ace starting pitcher Lew Burdette, began to tail off in production, and the Braves' farm system could not keep up.
-Dressen was not able to reverse the Braves' slow decline to the middle of the NL pack.
+Dressen was not able to reverse the Braves' slow decline to the middle of the pack.
 They again finished second in 1960 (going 88–66), but a full seven games behind, and were 71–58 and in fourth place late in 1961 when Dressen was replaced on September 2 by Birdie Tebbetts.